HESOFTS/sexten_2017/model_creator/README.md

 # README : scriptModel_variable.py

-The script, written in Python, generates a .xml file to characterize one or more source or background models in the *ctools* standard starting from plain text file.
+The script, written in Python, generates a .xml file to characterize one or more sources or background models in the *ctools* standard, starting from plain text file.

-The script needs **Python** and **GammaLib** library.
-GammaLib is freely available [here](http://gammalib.sourceforge.net/admin/index.html "Getting GammaLib page")
+The **Python** script need only the **GammaLib** library, which can be downloaded [here](http://gammalib.sourceforge.net/admin/index.html "Getting GammaLib page")

-To launch, in a bash terminal, write: `python scriptModel_variable.py file_name` If you add another variable, whatever you write, you get verbose mode on: `python scriptModel_variable.py file_name verb` <br>
+The script can be launched from terminal typing: `$ python scriptModel_variable.py file_name`, where $ denotes the command prompt.

-In the model\_creator directory of this repository, an example of the plain text file is called GRB080916009.
-See below for more info.
+If you add another variable, whatever you write, you get verbose mode on: `python scriptModel_variable.py file_name verb` <br>.

 [General references at this page](http://cta.irap.omp.eu/ctools "ctools Homepage" )